TR0N-ZEN/aboutLinux/basics/processes/README.md

 Running programs are called processes.
-Processes can create child processes and communicate with them.
+Processes can create child processes.
+Processes can communicate other processes.
-Each process next to other things, has a:
+Each process (next to other things) has a:
   + pid (process id)
   + ppid (parent process id; except for the _init process_)
   + list of things each pointing to child processes, each thin also contains a jobid, numbering the child processes starting from 1